TonyM1958/covid19/README.md

 A second chart separately shows the infection rate based on the smoothed number of new cases being reported compared to 7 days earlier.
 The infection rate of 1 is shown as a green horizontal line.

 ## Observations
-The data for China benchmarks how well the modelling works.
-It is also clear from the data that there was the potential for a second wave of infection, highlighting the potential risks associated with reducing the lock down too early.

-Peak dates should be used with care.
-The analysis assumes a minimum growth period of 38 days and a lag of 4 days that will be applied (if not over-ridden) if the peak is found in the latest smoothed data.
-Where this happens, the latest smoothed data is assumed to represent the peak but this can mean that the peak moves forward each day if the number of new cases or deaths continues to increase.
-The report shows the actual growth and lag derrived from analysis of the smoothed data.
+Peak dates need to be used with care: the analysis assumes a minimum growth period and a lag if the peak is found at the end of the smoothed data.
+Where these periods have already elapsed, the latest smoothed data is assumed to be the peak but this can mean that the peak moves forward each day if the number of new cases or deaths continues to increase.
+The analysis reports the actual growth and lag periods derrived from the smoothed data.

-Following the peak in new cases / peak deaths, there is a tendency for the modelling to over-estimate the numbers.
-However, there is also a clear tendency for the actual numbers not to fall off as quickly as the model.
+Following the peak in new cases / peak deaths, it is clear there is a tendency for the modelling to over-estimate.
+However, it is also common for actual numbers not to fall off as quickly as the model.
 These two effects broadly offset each other.
-As new data is added, the modelling is updated and re-fitted against the latest smoothed data.
+As new data is added daily, the modelling is re-fitted and the predictions are updated.